-from some cause the stamps of a country are changed.
-Sometimes (but very rarely now), they are destroyed; occasionally they have been held, and sold to collectors by the Government of the country of issue; but more often the stock is put up to tender, and sold to some speculator for re-sale to dealers and collectors, and the price then depends upon the quantity there are, and the ability of the buyer to hold them.
-I annex a list of remainders which have been or are now on sale, which accounts in many instances for the reasonable price at which many obsolete unused stamps are still obtainable.
+Remainders.-These are stocks of stamps no longer available for postage, and left on hand when from some cause the stamps of a country are changed.
+Sometimes (but very rarely now) they are destroyed; occasionally they have been held, and sold to collectors by the Government of the country of issue; but more often the stock is put up to tender, and sold to some

 Before concluding this part of my subject, I must make some reference to Seebecks.
 Like Captain Boycott, the originator of these can claim to have added another word to the English language.
 About the year 1890 Mr. Seebeck entered into a contract with certain Central American Republics, undertaking to supply them with all the stamps and postal stationery they required for a term of years, on condition that the issue was changed annually, and that he was to print a larger quantity of each issue than was requisite for postal requirements, the remainder being handed to him each year for sale to collectors.
 These issues are known as Seebecks, and the countries which have entered into this arrangement are referred to as Seebeckized.
-They include the Republics of Ecuador, Honduras, Nicaragua, and Mr. Seebeck has since died, but some Salvador. of these countries still continue this arrangement with other parties.
+They include the Republics of Ecuador, Honduras, Nicaragua, and Salvador.
+Mr. Seebeck has since died, but some of these countries still continue this arrangement with other parties.

 LIST OF REMAINDERS.

 Baden, 1864-68, and Land Post, 1, 3, 12 kr.
 Bavaria, 1870-75, 1, 3, 6, 7, 9, 10, 18 kr.

-, unpaid-letter stamps, 1, 3, kr.
+" unpaid-letter stamps, 1, 3, kr.

-,, return-letter stamps.
+return-letter stamps.